|

 What We Do

 Like our sister organisations in the regional film archive movement, our core activities are collecting, preserving and making available moving images relating to the life and work of this region.
-This work can roughly be
+This work can roughly be divided into three parts:

 - Acquisition.This includes negotiating with major organisations which hold large collections of film and video relating to the region (e.g. broadcasters and film production companies), conducting ‘film search’ initiatives and persuading private individuals holding film and video material within our collecting remit of the benefits of preserving it an archive.
 We have an Acquisition Policy which sets out what we do and don't collect, and if we are offered material that is not within our collecting remit (e.g. still photographs, or films relating to another part of the country) we will try to find a suitable home for it.